ashwanipatel/kickstart/README.md

-# kickstart
+# kickstart-campaign
-kickstart is a Blockchain Project Developed using Etherium and Solidity Language for Investors wants to invest in Start up Campaigns
+kickstart-campaign is a Blockchain Project Developed using Etherium and Solidity Language for Investors wants to invest in Start up Campaigns